 - They are incredibly easy to make and it’s something a bit different from your normal chicken thigh recipe.

 This is the best thing – these little packages of yumminess take nothing out of the ordinary to make.
-No crazy, hard to get ingredients – I’ll be you have everything you need right now:
+No crazy, hard-to-get ingredients – I’ll bet you have everything you need right now in the pantry:

 What Can I Serve With This Bacon & Chicken Thigh Recipe?

 Oh, my dear reader, so many ideas come to mind.